 Meanwhile, energy infrastructure and oilfield service businesses that support producers are seeking opportunities that take a relevant role in the new energy reality.
 Opportunities abound from new pipelines and infrastructure that will quench the thirst for natural gas and water, treatment and disposal for capital-conscious upstream companies and mapping out new intra-basin pipelines & gathering systems.
 Service providers have zeroed in on improving efficiency and cutting costs in their own work and for their clients.

-Please join the Mergermarket staff and esteemed panelists cover these pressing issues and much more facing the energy industry.
+Please join Mergermarket and esteemed panelists as they address these pressing issues and many more facing the energy industry.

 Registration and Breakfast